 How to Stay Tax Compliant in Indonesia?

-It is necessary for individuals and companies planning to set up businesses in Indonesia to be fully aware of the VAT system in place.
-Failure to comply with VAT laws is a tax crime in Indonesia and punishable by law.
+Also, it is necessary for individuals and companies planning to set up businesses in Indonesia to be fully aware of the VAT system in place.
+However, failure to comply with VAT laws is a tax crime in Indonesia and is punishable by law.

-Businesses must also be always legally compliant with regard to VAT filing in Indonesia.
-The provision of false information will cause severe punishments to be imposed.
+Businesses must also be always legally compliant with VAT filing in Indonesia.
+The provision of false information will cause severe punishments.

 Although it may appear to some that VAT is a burden in and of itself, it is important for the economy of any country including Indonesia by contributing to the country’s economic growth and facilitating the conducting of business activities there.